Operator representation of spatiotemporal quantum correlations: Example for qutrits

 proves that the $L_{j}/\sqrt{d}$ are normalized for all $j\in\{1,\dots,d^2\}$.
 Now let $j,k\in\{1,\dots,d^2\}$ be distinct.
 A short calculation shows that

 which is zero precisely when $d=3$, as needed. \eprf

 Since uncountably many SIC-POVMs exist in dimension 3~\cite{RBKSC04}, Proposition~\ref{prop:LTOSICPOVM} allows us to construct a plethora of examples of orthonormal bases of light-touch observables in dimension 3.
-The remainder of this paper constructs families of such light-touch observables as well as a generalized pseudo-density matrix, henceforth called a state over time~\cites{FuPa22,FuPa22a,PFBC23}.
+The remainder of this paper constructs families of such light-touch observables as well as a generalized pseudo-density matrix, the canonical state over time.
 Following Ref.~\cite{RBKSC04}, define

 where $\oplus$ denotes addition modulo $d$.
 Ref.~\cite{RBKSC04} then provides the following characterization of SIC-POVMs in dimension $3$.

 \bn Let $V,W,F\subset\C^{3}$ denote the sets of vectors